djarecka/pycontest_presentation_tmp/presentation/presentation.md

 ---

-### <span style="color:purple">Regresion test </span>
+### <span style="color:purple">Regression test </span>

 - In scientific computing sometimes (often?) we don't know what is the ''correct'' output

-- We can eyball the plots we create and deem them reasonable, but errors are still possible.
+- We can eyeball the plots we create and deem them reasonable, but errors are still possible.

 - In the absence of truth we can test if our current results are the same as our reference results.